Outdoor Education and Leadership Courses

 OEL-440: Internship (Credits: 1 to 8)

 Students receive credit for meeting pre-arranged learning objectives while working for a business, a non-profit, a government program or some other organization within outdoor recreation and education.
 The internship is critical for students' hands-on experience in the outdoor field.
 Faculty will work closely with students to ensure a successful and supported professional learning opportunity that aligns with students' goals.
 Discussion and reflection will be incorporated throughout the internship.
-Students must have junior or senior standing (for transfer students, at least 15 hours completed at Westminster or permission of instructor), minimum 2.5 GPA, completion of the Career Resource Center Internship Workshop, and consent of Program Chair and Career Center Internship Coordinator.
+Students must have junior or senior standing (for transfer students, at least 15 hours completed at Westminster or permission of instructor), minimum 2.5 GPA, completion of an academic component per your faculty.
 REGISTRATION NOTE: Registration for internships is initiated through the Career Center website and is finalized upon completion of required paperwork and approvals.
 More info: 801-832-2590 or https://westminstercollege.edu/student-life/career -center/internships.html